Papercups: Customer Service Platform

 In Stripe there are a few objects that pay together to create a recurring subscription:

-• Stripe has its own Customer representation holding the information about the person or a company that receives our invoices.
+representation holding the information about the person or a company that receives our invoices.
+Customers

-• Customers have their PaymentMethods which is the way to pay for the subscription.
+which is the way to pay for the subscription.- Finally,

 The subscription is created in the following way:

-• After this, the user picks one of the plans and subscribes to it.
-Under the hood, Papercups fetches the Stripe Products to match it with the plan, then fetches all Prices and does a Subscription creation with that information.
-All plans come with a 14-day free trial (a Stripe Subscription option).
+model. - After this, the user picks one of the plans and subscribes to it.
+Under the hood, Papercups fetches the Stripe

 Conversations